Inria-Empenn/narps_open_pipelines/CONTRIBUTING.md

 ## Pull Requests 📥

-Pull requests are, the best way to get your ideas into this repository and to solve the problems as fast as possible.
+Pull requests are the best way to get your ideas into this repository and to solve the problems as fast as possible.

 ### Make A Branch 🌳
 Create a separate branch for each issue you're working on.
 Do not make changes to the default branch (e.g. master, develop) of your fork.